WaveELD/old/book/ch04_matter.md

 The basic phenomenology of Schrödinger's equation is that wave packets propagate through space, with a speed that is proportional to $\nabla^2 \phi$, which in turn is proportional to the frequency of the wave.
 In other words, it describes exactly the same behavior as the KG equation, where particle speed is proportional to frequency.

 One critical property of Schrödinger's equation (which our current scalar KG equation does not have) is that it preserves the overall magnitude of the $\phi$ state values across all of space, for all time.
 This is to say, if you compute the sum of $\phi \phi^\*$ for each point in space, this sum will remain the same across time under the Schrödinger equation.
 This conserved value is interpreted as a probability in standard quantum mechanics.
-For example, we can initialize the state with a localized wave packet (Figure~\ref{fig.wave_packet}) to represent the initial probability for the location and velocity of a particle (velocity being a function of the frequency of the wave packet).
+For example, we can initialize the state with a localized wave packet (Figure 4.1) to represent the initial probability for the location and velocity of a particle (velocity being a function of the frequency of the wave packet).
 If we then apply the Schrödinger equation repeatedly, we can interpret the resulting $\phi \phi^\*$ values as the probability of the particle having moved to the corresponding location.

 In other words, the wave packet defines a kind of "cloud of probability" for finding a discrete particle within its midst.
 However, these probabilities have different meanings in different scenarios, and it is notoriously difficult to come up with a intuitively sensible interpretation of what these probability clouds mean.
 We return to these issues later.